yaraslav/Setting_of_D-Link_switches/DGS-3130 and Dante device.md

 Dante devices use DHCP for addressing when available or will auto-assign an IP address in the 169.254.0.0/16 range on the primary network and 172.31.0.0/16 on the secondary network if DHCP is not available.
 Dante devices continue to look for a DHCP server even after auto-assigning an IP address.
 Most Dante devices support static IP addressing.

+A full list of ports used by Dante is available at: www.audinate.com/learning/faqs/which-network-ports-does-dante-use

 **Audio Transport and Expected Bandwidth:**